Answers to common questions.

 The bare necessities

 A domain is the Internet address connected to your Website.
-Without a domain, people won't be able to connect to your Website.
+Without a domain, people won't be able to access it.
+A domain is also needed if you want a professional email address.
+Depending where you register it, a domain should be about $25 per year.

 Choosing a proper domain name for your business is really important for a number of reasons, including: